comparchsa/calm.github.io/README.md

 2. `data-duration`: Event length in seconds
 3. `data-show-timezone-link`: Bool to toggle dataandtime.com link

-Shows up as:
+It shows up as:

 > <img src="https://user-images.githubusercontent.com/21097167/159853047-1bce2b3c-9cec-44e5-895f-c28eb32039e0.png" style="height: 40px;">

 ### Creating an embedded YouTube Player

-Create an embedded YT player with width 420px and 16:9 aspect ratio using the following tags:
+Create an embedded YT player with a width of 420px and a 16:9 aspect ratio using the following tags:

 ```yml
 {% include start-embedded-yt.html %}